 If you’re sending an email acceptance letter, be sure that your logo appears clearly at the top.
 If you can, include a welcome video (especially if it features current students) welcoming the prospective student somewhere in the email.

 Another idea is to include a custom GIF image welcoming the prospective student.
 Be sure to include visual brand elements in the GIF like your mascot, campus landmarks, or other noteworthy parts of your school identity.

 Finally, include a hashtag in your letter to lead your prospective student and anyone who sees your acceptance letter in a shared video or photo to the larger conversation about your brand.

-For more on what hashtags are and how to use them, download my free ebook #Hashtags: Your Social Media Secret Weapon.
+For more on how to use hashtags, download my free ebook #Hashtags: Your Social Media Secret Weapon.

 Feature Financial Aid

 Probably the scariest part of the college decision process, especially for parents, is how to pay for it.
 It’s a common scenario for students and parents to agonize over the expenses of their college education.

 This is where your financial aid communications can really shine a welcome light on a difficult subject.

 Too often, schools will bury their financial aid resources in their website menus, and when the prospective student clicks on it, they land on a page with dense legal and financial language.